 I'm compassionate without being a pushover, nonjudgemental without being naive, and open-minded and not credulous.
-I lean strongly towards ethical non-monogamy.
-I'm not much for the gender binary.
+I lean strongly towards non-monogamy and rejecting the gender binary.

 Originally a Bay Area native I recently moved to Oakland after three years in NYC.

 Nonfiction: Jennifer Hecht's Doubt: A History, Steven Pinker, Douglas Hofstadter, and Daniel Dennet.
-I like some books by Harris and Dawkins but wish there weren't so terrible on politics and feminism.
+I like some Harris and Dawkins but wish there weren't so terrible on politics and feminism.

 Fiction: Margaret Atwood, Cormac McCarthy, T.C.
 Boyle.
-I have a soft spot for magical realism like The Man Who Fell in Love with the Moon, Stone Junction and Tex and Molly in the Afterlife.
+I have a soft spot for magical realism like The Man Who Fell in Love with the Moon and Stone Junction.

-SF/fantasy: Octavia Butler, Kim Stanley Robinson, Ursula K. Le Guin, Connie Willis, Terry Pratchett, Ian Banks, Kurt Vonnegut, Cory Doctorow, and almost anything dystopic or utopic.
-I am noticing there's a new wave of excellent woman-authored scifi!
+SF/fantasy: Octavia Butler, Kim Stanley Robinson, Ursula Le Guin, Connie Willis, Terry Pratchett, Ian Banks, Kurt Vonnegut, and almost anything dystopic or utopic.
+I am noticing there's a whole new wave of excellent woman-authored scifi!